mui/material-ui/docs/data/joy/guides/overriding-component-structure/overriding-component-structure.md

 <p class="description">Learn how to override the default DOM structure of Joy UI components.</p>

-Joy UI components are designed to suit the widest possible range of use cases, but you many occasionally need to change how a component's structure is rendered in the DOM.
+Joy UI components are designed to suit the widest possible range of use cases, but you may occasionally need to change how a component's structure is rendered in the DOM.

 To understand how to do this, it helps to have an accurate mental model of Joy UI components.